cfarkas/SARS-CoV-2-freebayes/README.md

 ### Execution

-As an example for merged.GISAID.fasta.gz (containing worldwide GISAID genomes) we can obtain aggregated variants from merged.GISAID.fasta.gz dataset in a folder called "GISAID_merge" in Ubuntu.
+As an example for merged.GISAID.fasta.gz (containing worldwide GISAID genomes until August 03, 2020) we can obtain aggregated variants from merged.GISAID.fasta.gz FASTA dataset in a folder called "GISAID_merge" in Ubuntu.
 From scratch:

 ```
 # Clone repository